-Jalapeño reference point: 5 to 80 times milder
+- Jalapeño reference scale: 5 to 80 times milder

-How mild are pimento peppers?the Scoville scale, coming in between 100 and 500 Scoville heat units, so the heat is really a small step up from the no heat of the bell peppers.
+About as mild as any hot pepper can be, as a short answer.
+They barely tick on the Scoville scale, coming in between 100 and 500 Scoville heat units, so the heat is really a small step up from the no heat of the bell peppers.
 Against our jalapeño reference point, the pimento averages around 40 times milder.